RCStep/CSSG/README.md

 Generates a Beacon shellcode payload that inherits key function pointers from a same-arch parent Beacon

 **Existing Session:**
-Combined with the above checkbox
+Only used if the Local Pointers checkbox is checked
 The parent Beacon session where the shellcode will pull session metadata
 Shellcode should be run from within this Beacon session